ETS-Android3/BiteSize/README.md

 Fork the project and clone onto your desktop, and install on an emulator.
 Or drag the .apk file into an emulator.

 ## Functionalities
-Firebase authentication login
+Firebase authentication login with either e-mail/pw or Google account
+Firebase logout
 Firebase read and write
-Search bar
+Search bar for tags or exact name match
-View all businesses
+View businesses
 Direct link to Instagram on button click
 Add and view reviews
 View menu items for each business